Tanttinator/Empire/README.md

 # Empire
-Recreation of the game Empire Deluxe for educational purposes.
+Recreation of the game Empire Deluxe in Unity for educational purposes.